amnahEltahir/voltammetry/README.md

 This repository contains code and demos related to the work "Low Amplitude Burst Sensing (LABS) of Neurotransmitters" (in preparation).

 ## Setting up environment
 The analyses outlined in this repository using Python 3.7.
-Necessary packages are in the file
+Necessary packages to install are in <code>requirements.txt</code>

 Installing virtual environments using pip: https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/